 - All entries will receive an email about what will happen next.

 - Once the deadline has closed the entries will be prepared for our shortlist judges.

 - Shortlist Judging will take place during the first week in March (Business Categories only).

-We are delighted that all of our 2017 Judges have confirmed that they are joining us again in 2018 for the Woman Who…Achieves Awards.
+We are delighted that all of our 2018 Judges have confirmed that they are joining us again in 2019 and will also be joined by Fleur Sexton from Pet-XI.
 Our Judges are all human, great fun and have all been exactly where you are, so they completely understand how difficult it is to shout about your own achievements.

-Ian O’Donnell MBE, Owner of web Design company Real Point and National Councillor and Policy representative for the Federation of Small Businesses (FSB) in Coventry & Warwickshire
+- Ian O’Donnell MBE, Owner of web Design company Real Point and National Councillor and Board Member for the Federation of Small Businesses (FSB) in Coventry & Warwickshire

-Paul Carvell, MD of the SFB Group and President of the Coventry & Warwickshire Chamber of Commerce
+- Paul Carvell, MD of the SFB Group and Past President of the Coventry & Warwickshire Chamber of Commerce

 - Emma Heathcote-James, Founder and MD of The Little Soap Company